Galicia national football team (Eastern Europe)

 The Galicia national football team (Reprezentacja Galicji w piłce nożnej) was a football team representing Galicia, one of the crown lands of the Austria-Hungary.
+The team is a precursor of today's Poland national team.

-It was managed by the Polish Football Association, subordinate to the Austrian Football Association.
+It was managed by the Polish Football Association, then subordinate to the Austrian Football Association.
 It was not a FIFA member and therefore could not take part in official international competitions.

-The only match they played on 31 August 1913, losing 2–1 against the national team of Silesia and Moravia.
-The team is a precursor of today's Poland national team.
+The only match they played on 31 August 1913, losing 2–1 against the national team of Moravia and Silesia.